-\ Weibo wallet enables users to conduct interest-generation activities on Weibo, such as handing out "red envelopes" and coupons to users and purchase different types of products and services on Weibo, including those offered by the Group, such as marketing services and VIP membership, and those offered by Weibo's platform partners, such as e-commerce merchandises, financial products and virtual gifts.
-Amounts deposited by users primarily represent the receivables temporarily held in Weibo's account on a third party online payment platform for Weibo wallet users.
-Amounts due to users represent the balances that are payable on demand to Weibo wallet users and therefore are reflected as current liability on the unaudited interim condensed consolidated balance sheets.

-\\ Include amounts due to third parties, employees, related parties (see Note 10) and Weibo wallet users.
+- (1) Investment prepayments as of March 31, 2020 included a \$40.4 million refund to be collected from a third-party due to mutual agreement to terminate the investment contract. - (2) Weibo wallet enables users to conduct interest-generation activities on Weibo, such as handing out "red envelopes" and coupons to users and purchase different types of products and services on Weibo, including those offered by the Group, such as marketing services and VIP membership, and those offered by Weibo's platform partners, such as e-commerce merchandises, financial products and virtual gifts.
+Amounts deposited by users primarily represent the receivable temporarily held in Weibo's account on a third party online payment platform for Weibo wallet users.
+Amounts due to users represent the balances that are payable on demand to Weibo wallet users and therefore are reflected as current liability on the unaudited interim condensed consolidated balance sheets. - (3) Include amounts due to third parties, employees, related parties (Note 10) and Weibo wallet users.